Consumer Medicine Information

 If you are being treated for impaired vision due to macular oedema caused by CRVO or BRVO:

 You will start your treatment with monthly injections.
 After the first three injections, your doctor will determine the most appropriate treatment schedule for you based on your vision and test results at each visit.
-If considered appropriate, your doctor may decide to gradually increase or
+If considered appropriate, your doctor may decide to gradually increase or adjust the t

 reatment interval for your next injection.